What is Impact Index?

 Actually, it is exactly the opposite.
 Impact Index is specifically designed to simplify existing cricket statistics for the masses (which is why it is also fundamentally different from Sabermetrics in Baseball, of “Moneyball” fame) while making it much more accurate and meaningful than anything that has ever existed before.
 All the statistics you see used on television are actually reduced to one single number between 0 and 5 for a player.
 What could be simpler?

-You can see an Impact scoresheet as a report card for a match – where each player has got marks out of 5 for the impact he actually had on the match.
+You can see an Impact scoresheet as a report card for a match where each player has got marks out of 5 (up to two decimal points) for the impact he actually had on the match.
 Newspapers and websites often do this highly subjective (sometimes, outright whimsical) exercise after a series or a tournament by an “expert” assigning points out of ten (whole numbers) for players.
 Imagine if that could actually be done scientifically, match-by-match.
 Well, that is exactly what Impact Index does.

 If you want to know exactly how it works, unlike Rating systems, we are happy to reveal our process.
-Our Methodology section explains the steps involved (without yet revealing the proprietary algorithms, for obvious reasons, though we hope to soon, once our patents are confirmed).
+Our Methodology section explains the steps involved (without yet revealing the proprietary algorithms though we hope to soon).